Sales

 Think through potential sales objections (5 minutes)

-Think back over the last ten sales calls you had.
-You have probably heard a few objections come up over and over again.
 For instance, you might hear prospects say something like, "I'm not sure your solution will work with our solution."
-With this objection, you might anticipate this objection by highlighting that your product integrates with Slack or whatever product your prospects commonly mention.
+Anticipate this objection by highlighting your integrations.

 Printed graphs next to a black keyboard